Kevin Pillar Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 21st-ranked team ERA across all league pitching staffs (4.56).
+- The Marlins have the 18th-ranked team ERA across all MLB pitching staffs (4.48).

-- The Marlins rank 20th in baseball in home runs allowed (30 total, 1.3 per game).
+- Marlins pitchers combine to rank 20th in baseball in home runs allowed (36 total, 1.2 per game).

-- Alcantara makes the start for the Marlins, his fifth of the season.
-He is 1-2 with a 5.84 ERA and 20 strikeouts in 24 2/3 innings pitched.
+- Alcantara gets the start for the Marlins, his sixth of the season.
+He is 1-2 with a 5.34 ERA and 26 strikeouts in 30 1/3 innings pitched.

-- In his most recent appearance -- out of the bullpen on Saturday -- the righty tossed 2/3 innings against the Cleveland Guardians while surrendering hits.
+- His most recent appearance came on Wednesday against the Atlanta Braves, when the righty threw 5 2/3 innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.